Title

 The expansion of the Probation Law in the Philippines disqualifies certain offenders, such as those sentenced to more than six years and one day in prison or convicted of offenses against the security of the state, from receiving probation, while allowing individuals with shorter sentences to apply for rehabilitation and reintegration into society.

-The person must be sentenced to a maximum term of imprisonment not exceeding six years and one day to qualify for probation.
+A sentence with a maximum term of imprisonment of not more than six years and one day.

-No, persons convicted of offenses against the security of the State are disqualified from availing of probation.
+Yes.
+Under Section 9(b), those convicted of any offense against the security of the State are disqualified.

-No, persons who have once been on probation under the provisions of this Decree are disqualified from probation again.
+They are disqualified; those who have been once on probation under the provisions of the Decree cannot avail of the benefits again.

-Such a person shall remain in jail pending the approval of his application for probation.
+He remains in jail pending the approval of his application.

 Analyze Cases Smarter, Faster